praxis-of-nines/zam-search/README.md

 Elixir and Postgres are installed already.
 This is tested on Ubuntu and some options may vary on other systems.

 ```
+# Setup your config first.
+Copy example_config/ folder to config/ and alter to your environment and wishes

 > git clone https://github.com/praxis-of-nines/zam-search.git

 > cd zam-search